brandonica/onica-final/README.md

 Improvements:

-Get that security group ingress policy figured out.
-I'm not certain how best to reference the groupid that I need.
-Maybe there is a getatt that'll get it done?

 File management via aws-cfn-bootstrap and the helper scripts.
 I could not get the metadata to read correctly throughout the entire process.
 I know the bootstrap process starts, and I have cfn-init when the instance boots up, but its not installing packages listed in the packages section of the metadata.
 My package install is clunky and I feel like cfn scripts are closer to best practice.
 I'll need to hammer that out soon.

 route1 takes a long time to create.
 I have a dependency on the nat gateway which holds it up.
 I don't know what takes that NAT gateway so long to spin up though.